jonasbirkelof/beets-php/README.md

 1. Open *webpack.mix.js* and change the browserSync proxy to either your local vhost (i.e. *myapp.local*) or your localhost location (i.e. *localhost/myapp*).
 2. Rename *.env.example* to *.env*.
-3. Rename *.gitignore.example* to *.gitignore*.
+3. Open *.env* and update the following variables:
+	- Change `APP_NAME="My App"` to the app name.
-2. Open *.env* and change `APP_URL=http://myapp.local` to either your local vhost (i.e. *myapp.local*) or your localhost location (i.e. *localhost/myapp*).
+	- Change `APP_URL=http://myapp.local` to either your local vhost (i.e. *myapp.local*) or your localhost location (i.e. *localhost/myapp*).
+	- Change `APP_COPYRIGHT="The Owner"` to the copyright holder (you or your organization).
+	- Change `DB_*` to your database credentials.
+4. Rename *.gitignore.example* to *.gitignore*.
-4. Run `npm install` to download and install all npm dependencies from package.json.
+5. Run `npm install` to download and install all npm dependencies from package.json.
-5. Run `composer install` to download and install all composer dependencies from composer.json.
+6. Run `composer install` to download and install all composer dependencies from composer.json.
-6. Run `npm run build` to make an initial compile of Tailwind CSS, SCSS and JS into the *~/public/assets* folder.
+7. Run `npm run build` to make an initial compile of Tailwind CSS, SCSS and JS into the *~/public/assets* folder.
-7. Run `npm run watch` to (compile again and) start Browser-ssync.
+8. Run `npm run watch` to (compile again and) start Browser-ssync.
 A new browser window or tab will open with the local server running on port 3000 (or higher if you have multiple instances of Browser-sync running).

 **Remember to update *tailwind.config.js* and *webpack.mix.js* if you are adding file types or directories outside of *~/resources/*.**